|

 Set the SPACING to 1.
 (You'll have to edit the slider, since the normal minimum is 2.)
 What happens?
 Is this just a limitation of the model rules, or does it have some plausible physical interpretation?

-In the procedures tab, notice the variable spout-space.
-Try changing the number of spouts at the top of the view by changing spout-space.
+.
+Try changing the number of spouts at the top of the view by changing spout-space

 Does this model accurately reflect how sand behaves?
 If not what rules could you devise to more accurately model sand's behavior?
 How could they be incorporated into the model?